What to Wear for White Water Rafting in Scotland

 These are exactly as the name suggests, socks made of neoprene (wetsuit) material.
 White water rafts have holes in the floor (this makes them “self-bailing”, which means the water that comes in has somewhere to get out), which is a clever design but it means that your feet are going to be wet.
 Guaranteed.
 Neoprene socks give you some comfort from this experience and help to keep you warm and focused on your white water rafting adventure.

 You can go rafting in any pair of closed-toe shoes so a pair of old trainers is fine for your white water adventure.
 However, you might not want to have to transport a pair of wet shoes home with you (or have a pair of shoes with you that you can afford to get wet).
-Some white water rafting companies will offer you designated footwear to save you the hassle.
+Some white water rafting companies (like River Wild Adventures) will offer you designated footwear to save you the hassle.

 If the environmental conditions are a bit windy or rainy (and let’s face it, that’s often a possibility in a Scottish white water rafting adventure!) then it can be nice to have an extra layer on top of your wetsuit.
 This is where the option of a splash jacket can be very welcome, if your chosen company has them.
 These jackets are usually a thin, cagoule style material that will give you a little bit more protection from the elements.
 They usually come in different sizes to ensure a comfortable fit.